Central Superior Services

 The Central Superior Services (CSS) is the civil service authority of Pakistan under the jurisdiction of the Pakistani federal government.
 It is responsible for running the bureaucratic operations and government secretariats and directorates of the Cabinet of Pakistan.
 The Prime Minister is the final authority on all matters regarding the civil service.
+CSS exam primarily recruits for the All-Pakistan Services.

 The civil service defined itself as "key wheels on which the entire engine of the state has to move."
 Derived from the British Empire of the former Imperial Civil Service, the civil service came into its modern formation immediately after the establishment of Pakistan as a "Civil Service of Pakistan".
 During its time of formation, the bureaucracy produced Ghulam Ishaq Khan who would go on to become the President of Pakistan.
 It influenced many of the state's defence, internal, foreign and financial policies.
 In 1971, it was re-organized and reestablished under "Chapter I: Part-XII, Article 240" of the Constitution of Pakistan which gave it foundation and constitutional status.
 The civil bureaucracy closely collaborated with the military establishments of Pakistani Armed Forces in issues concerning the national security.
 The bureaucracy consists of 12 directorates that provide vital office and secretariat related duties to the Government of Pakistan.
 The provincial bureaucracies are headed by the respective Chief Secretaries of Khyber Pakhtunkhwa, Sindh, Punjab and Balochistan.
 The highest attainable rank for an officer who serves in the country's bureaucracy is BPS-22 grade.